ImogenWren/jsonMessenger_library/README.md

 Please Find detailed instruction on use and modification of the user editable files, and the code required inside the loop() function below.

 # 1. Modifying `stateConfig.h`
 _Defines the state machine running constantly on the embedded system.
-Every potential state should be described in this user editable file_ Note: This template can be used on its own without jsonMessenger if the functions of the jsonMessenger libary are not required.
+Every potential state should be described in this user editable file_ <br>
+Note: This template can be used on its own without jsonMessenger if the functions of the jsonMessenger libary are not required.

 ## 1. Define all the valid states for the state machine with an enum